 - Attend life classes

-- Hold a drop in session for GCSE students who require help with their portfolios
+- Hold a drop in session for GCSE pupils who require help with their portfolios

-- Hold a workshop for younger students once a term
+- Hold a workshop for younger pupils once a term

 - Attend all Open Days and Open Evenings